 This toolkit has been designed to give you and your clients the information needed to lodge correctly this year.
-It has tips on how to avoid common mistakes for flight attendants and pilots as well as 'ready to use' messages you can adapt for your own communication channels and much more.
+It has tips on how to avoid common mistakes for health industry employees (such as doctors, nurses, carers and cleaners) as well as 'ready to use' messages you can adapt for your own communication channels and much more.